SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 In contrast, verify commands will not terminate the test.
 If your test uses only verify commands you are guaranteed (assuming no unexpected exceptions) the test will run to completion whether the checks find defects in the AUT or not.
-The disavantage:  you have to do more work to examine your test results.
+The disadvantage:  you have to do more work to examine your test results.
 That is, you won't get feedback from TestNG or JUnit.
 Rather, you will need to look at the results of a console printout or a log output by your test application.
-And you will need to take the time to look through this output everytime you run your test.
+And you will need to take the time to look through this output every time you run your test.
 For Java, Logging Selenium (Chap 5) is a convenient logging utility for recording the results of verify commands, however you still need to open the logs and examine the results.
 If you are running hundreds of tests, each with it's own log, this will be time-consuming.